noahehall/nodeproto/README.md

     - however this works if you edit the `package.json` directly
       - `"@reach/router": "https://github.com/noahehall/router",`
     - then run `rush update` to do the install
+  - `rushx flowtyped:i` update flow type definitions for all deps using cache if available
+  - `rushx flowtyped:i-force` install flow type definitions for all dpes